MicrosoftDocs/dynamics365smb-docs/business-central/finance-powerbi-ebitda.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The EBITDA report provides an overview of your company's performance from the perspective of both EBIT (Earnings Before Interest and Taxes) and EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization).
+The **EBITDA** report provides an overview of your company's performance from the perspective of both earnings before interest and taxes (EBIT), and earnings before interest, taxes, depreciation, and amortization (EBITDA).
 You can review EBIT and EBITDA over time to identify trends in operational performance and inform decisions about cost management and pricing strategies.

 :::image type="content" source="media/finance/ebitda-report.png" alt-text="Screenshot of the EBITDA report" lightbox="media/finance/ebitda-report.png":::

-## How to use the report
+## Use the report

-The target audience for the *EBITDA* report is
+The audiences for the report are:

 - Executives
 - Directors
 - Other high-level decision makers

-As an executive you can use the EBITDA report to evaluate cash flow potential before making strategic decisions.
-By analyzing EBIT you can gauge the efficiency in which your core business generate profits from operations.
-You could refer to EBITDA which excludes both non-operational costs and non-cash expenses like depreciation and amortization when comparing your business to your peers in the industry.
+Executives use the report to evaluate cash flow potential before making strategic decisions.
+By analyzing EBIT, you can gauge the efficiency with which your core business generates profits from operations.
+EBITDA excludes both nonoperational costs and noncash expenses, such as depreciation and amortization.
+Use EBITDA when you compare your business to your peers in the industry.

-In short, you’ll find EBITDA ideal for comparing cash flow potential across similar businesses, while EBIT offers a fuller picture of profit by including asset-related costs, which is essential for assessing long-term operational efficiency.
+EBITDA is good for comparing cash flow potential across similar businesses.
+EBIT offers a fuller picture of profit by including asset-related costs, which is essential for assessing long-term operational efficiency.

 <!-- ## Key Performance Indicators (KPIs)